The Thurgood Marshall Committee presents

 Growing up in Baltimore, Marshall experienced the racial discrimination that shaped his passion for civil rights early on.
 The city had a death rate for African-Americans that was twice that of Caucasians, and due to school segregation, Marshall was forced to go to an all-black grade school.
 Once, he was unable to use the bathroom because all public restrooms were reserved for whites.
 Despite the times, Marshall’s parents tried to shelter him from the reality of racism.
 They earned enough money to live in a nice area, and he was able to attend a first-rate high school.
 He was often mischievous and sent out of class to read the Constitution for misbehavior.
-When Marshall graduated high school in 1925, he knew the Constitution backwards and forwards.
+When Marshall graduated high school in 1925, he knew the Constitution backward and forwards.
 Marshall was accepted to Lincoln University in Oxford, Pennsylvania, from where his brother had just graduated.
 It was known as the black counterpart to Princeton, and one of his classmates was the famous writer Langston Hughes.
-Marshall chose to focus more on the social life of college.
+Marshall chose to focus more on the social life of the college.
 Because of his intelligence, he was able to get through with little effort, but after getting suspended for hazing with his fraternity, he began to focus on academics.
 Marshall joined the debate club, which helped him realize his passion for becoming a lawyer.
 He also became more involved with civil rights and helped desegregate a movie theater, which he later described as one of the happiest moments in his life.
 Marshall met his wife, Vivian Burey, while taking a weekend trip with his friends to Philadelphia.
 They soon married on September 4, 1929, before Marshall started his last semester.
 He graduated college in 1930 as a top-notch student.

 After being denied by his first choice, the University of Maryland Law School, due to the color of his skin, Marshall decided to go to Howard University.
 He and his wife moved in with his parents, and his mother sold her wedding ring to help pay for his law school.
 There he learned about civil rights law and began to think of the Constitution as a living document.
 His mentors introduced him to the world of the NAACP, often bringing him to attend meetings and watch lawyers discuss key issues.
-One of the mentors who made the biggest impression upon Marshall was Charles Houston, who taught him to defeat racial discrimination through the use of existing laws.
+One of the mentors who made the biggest impression upon Marshall as Charles Houston, who taught him to defeat racial discrimination through the use of existing laws.
 Marshall graduated as valedictorian of his class in 1933 and moved back to Baltimore.